 Fred "Cyclone" Taylor was one of hockey’s first superstars.
-In 1908, Lord Grey, the Governor General of Canada was so impressed with Fred’s skating ability he likened him to a ‘cyclone’ and the name stuck for the remainder of Fred’s life.
+In 1908, Lord Grey, the Governor General of Canada was so impressed with Fred’s skating ability he likened him to a ‘cyclone’ - the name stuck for the remainder of Fred’s life.
 Cyclone Taylor played in four Stanley Cup Championships during his 18 years of professional hockey.

 Mark Taylor, grandson of Cyclone, also became a professional hockey player.
 After a successful four years at the University of North Dakota culminating with a National Championship in his last season, in 1980, Mark went on to play 12 years of professional hockey that included three years in the American hockey league, four years in the NHL and five years in Europe.

 The Taylor legacy has continued into the next generation as well.
-Great Grandson Justin Taylor played four years of junior hockey in the British Columbia Hockey League, while sister Kelsey Taylor played for the Surrey Female Hockey Association.
+Great Grandson Justin Taylor played four years of junior hockey in the British Columbia Hockey League (BCHL) and now works in the Cyclone Taylor Sports Head Office, while sister Kelsey Taylor played for the Surrey Female Hockey Association.

 In addition, Great Granddaughter Tarrah Harvey won silver at the Canadian Junior Figure Skating Championships in 2009, joined the Junior World Team in 2009 and was a member of the Canadian Senior National Figure Skating Team before retiring from competition in 2012.
 Tarrah is now a figure skating coach and broadcaster for Skate Canada BC.

 Cyclone Taylor Sports is still owned and operated by the Taylor family today.
-Brothers Rick and Mark Taylor have expanded the business to include four stores located throughout the Lower Mainland.
-Knowledgeable staff, exceptional customer service combined with a huge selection of product offered at the lowest prices, have allowed Cyclone Taylor Sports to become one of the largest and most respected hockey retailers in Western Canada.
+Brothers Rick and Mark Taylor have expanded the business to include four stores located throughout the Lower Mainland, as well as a large eCommerce website (we ship hockey and lacrosse equipment to all corners of the globe).